2024 Fall Showcase

 NextCycle Michigan is designed to accelerate innovative solutions that build capacity for material recovery, reuse, and recycling in Michigan.
 Businesses and projects supported through the program are developing solutions to divert materials from landfills, expand end markets and create systems that advance a robust circular economy in Michigan.

 The Team Showcase is the culminating event of NextCycle Michigan Accelerator Tracks.
-After six months of refining business plans, identifying supply chains, creating marketing strategies, and calculating impacts, teams are poised to pitch their projects to an audience of industry leaders, public sector decision-makers, potential partners and prospective investors.
+After six months of refining business plans, identifying supply chains, creating marketing strategies, and calculating impacts, teams pitch their projects to an audience of industry leaders, public sector decision-makers, potential partners and prospective investors.

-The Fall Showcase will feature equitable public sector and innovative business projects focused on the sustainable use of materials in Michigan.
-Read more about the featured teams below.
+The Fall Showcase featured equitable public sector and innovative business projects focused on the sustainable use of materials in Michigan.

 Meet the Teams